 Participation Requirements for UWF BIO-CoRE Summer Bridge Program:

-Students must be a current UWF transfer student (transfer to UWF in spring 2018 or after), have been admitted or accepted admission for fall semester.
-In order to be eligible for the full stipend, students must attend all days of the four-week program.
+Students must be a current UWF transfer student (transfer to UWF in summer 2019 or after), have been admitted or accepted admission for fall semester.
+In order to be eligible for the full stipend, students must attend all days of the three-week program.
 Selection of participants will not be based only on academic achievements but by a holistic review of applicants’ past accomplishments and future career goals.
 We assume that all students who are admitted into this University have the potential to be highly successful college students and that all students will benefit the UWF BIO-CoRE programs.